 - Opening times: The gardens are open mid March to the end of October, from 11 a.m. to 5 p.m.
 Last admission is one hour before closing (or before dusk if earlier).The South Cottage and the 460-acre estate are open year round.

 - See their Website for shop, house and restaurant openings.

-- Admission: Adult, child, family and group admission prices.
+- Admission: Adult, child, family and group admission prices are available.
+There are no senior or student discounts.
+Check the ticket web page for the latest prices. .
 National Trust Members go free.

 - Services for the disabled: Wheelchairs are available.